ansible-community/ansible-bender/README.md

 `get-logs` | display build logs
 `inspect` | provide detailed metadata about the selected build `push` | Push images you built to remote locations.
+`clean` | Clean images from database which are no longer present on the disk.

 ## Installation